We believe in delivering on our commitments.

-We constantly strive to be the employer of choice for our people, a partner of choice for a vendors and a supplier of choice for our customers, as well as give back to the communities in which we sell our products.
+We constantly strive to be the employer of choice for our people, a partner of choice for a vendors and a supplier of choice for our customers, and to give back to all communities where we sell our products.

 Code of Conduct:

-At Bonitas International, we take pride in conducting business according to the highest ethical standards everywhere we produce and sell our products.
-We value responsibility and fairness in our employees and all those with whom we do business.
-The following code of conduct is our assurance of integrity to Bonitas International customers and partners.
+At Bonitas International, we conduct business according to the highest ethical standards where we produce and sell our products.
+We value responsibility and fairness with all those with whom we do business.
+This code of conduct assures our integrity to both customers and partners.

-Our commitment to ethics has been a guiding principle of our company since its inception in 2003.
-This Code of Conduct continues to guide our business practices and be a priority over any economic or business interests.
+Our ethics guide our company since its inception and govern our business practices over any economic or business interests.

 To do business with Bonitas International, our partners must comply with all relevant United States rules and regulations and must respect the laws, rules and regulations of the countries in which they employ workers.
-When manufacturing our products, we hold our partners to the highest standard if local law and the code should differ.
+We hold our partners to the highest standard, even if local law and the code should differ.

 Compensation And Benefits

-Every worker must be compensated for a regular workweek that is sufficient to meet the worker’s basic needs and provide some discretionary income.
-Our business partners must pay at least the minimum wage or the appropriate prevailing wage, whichever is higher, comply with all legal requirements on wages, and provide any fringe benefits required by law or contract.
-If the compensation paid does not meet the workers’ basic needs and provide some discretionary income, our business partners are required to take appropriate actions that seek to progressively realize a level of compensation that does.
+Every worker must be compensated for a regular workweek that is sufficient to meet the worker’s basic needs.
+Our business partners must pay the minimum wage or the appropriate prevailing wage, whichever is higher.
+They must also comply with all legal requirements on wages, and provide any fringe benefits required by law or contract.
+If the compensation paid does not meet the workers’ basic needs and provide discretionary income, our business partners are required to take appropriate actions that seek to progressively realize a level of compensation that does.

-Our business partners must approve and implement rules and conditions of employment that, at minimum, safeguard workers’ rights under applicable national and international labor and social security laws and regulations.
+Our business partners must approve and implement rules and conditions of employment that safeguard workers’ rights under applicable national and international labor and social security laws and regulations.

 Our business partners are required to comply with all applicable environmental laws, rules and regulations at their facilities and the communities in which they operate, including with respect to water, energy, hazardous chemicals, air quality and waste.
-Additionally, we expect our business partners to incorporate environmentally responsible practices into all activities that relate to their business with us.
+We expect our business partners to incorporate environmentally responsible practices into all activities related to their business with us.

 Our business partners are prohibited from utilizing forced labor in any form.
 Prison labor, indentured labor, bonded labor or otherwise are unacceptable.
 Mental and physical coercion, slavery and human trafficking are prohibited throughout our supply chain.